Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Problem statement

-\algorithmref{alg:rts-smoother} is also implemented as \texttt{Predict} and \texttt{Update}.
+\paragraph{Abstract RTS smoothing} The Rauch-Tung-Striebel smoother \algorithmref{alg:rts-smoother} solves the smoothing problem by a backward recursion. \algorithmref{alg:rts-smoother} is also implemented as \texttt{Predict} and \texttt{Update}.
 In \texttt{Predict}, it uses the estimate of the current state \(X\) to compute the jointly Gaussian distribution \((X, X')\) of the current and next state.
 In \texttt{Update}, it uses the estimate of the next state \(X'\) to update the estimate of the current state \(X\).

+In Appendix \ref{sec:algorithms}, we list the pseudocode for these algorithms using high-level probabilistic notation similar to \citet[Algorithms~5.3--4, 38.1--2]{hennig_probabilistic_2022}, in which the principal objects are probability distributions represented by capital letters.